Parenting Reporters and Journalists - 2025 Contact List

 • The Parenting media contact list is available for $49, with our team ready to provide support at any time.
 Satisfaction guaranteed!

-Explore top Parenting journalists for 2024
+Explore top Parenting journalists for 2025

-Curated by Arsh B
+Curated by Naman B

-PR Manager @ PressContact.
+PR Manager @ PressContact

-Explore our expertly curated list of top parenting journalists for 2024, chosen for their thoughtful and influential coverage of parenting and family issues.
+Explore our expertly curated list of top parenting journalists for 2025, chosen for their thoughtful and influential coverage of parenting and family issues.
 Selection criteria included the readership of their articles, frequency of publication, and the authority of their platforms in the family lifestyle niche.
 Keeping journalist profiles up-to-date allows for targeted pitches that resonate with ongoing parenting discussions, increasing the relevance and impact of your press releases.

 USA